 - First things first, go to the toolbar and click on the picture symbol to insert an image.

 - Then search for an image on your computer, on the internet, Google Drive, Google Photos, or use your URL or computer camera.

 - Resize the image and move it where you desire.

 - Select the image, then click on the “insert link” icon located at the toolbar.
 Paste the audio URL in the box and click Apply.

 To play the audio, just click on the image during the presentation.

 Manage previous versions of your presentations

-This feature is useful when there are multiple people editing the same file.
+This feature is useful when multiple people are editing the same file.
 If someone makes a mistake, the simple solution is to go to the Version History and restore a previous version before it was done.

-In order to access this tab, go to the page’s top and click on “All changes saved in Drive”.
-You will find a complete activity log, with the user names, times and dates of modification.
+To access this tab, go to the page’s top and click on “All changes saved in Drive”.
+You will find a complete activity log with the user names, times, and dates of modification.
 Click on each date to see the version you had at that time.
 Notice that the parts of the presentation that were changed will be highlighted.